Error303bul/HKL-JS-compilator/README.md

 # HKL-JS-translator
-HKL is data-working and saving language which can help you to store your datas
+HKL is data-working and saving commpilating language which can help you to store your datas

 ## Starting

-When installing the HCL translator, you only need to use the file ```translator.js```.
+When installing the HCL compilator, you only need to use the file ```translator.js```.

 It has all things what you need, just use the ```interpretator(hkl)``` function.
 It need hkl file as one string, example: